X

 To stay on top of how the Tax Cuts and Jobs Act impacts your tax situation, start by reviewing your Form W-4, Employee’s Withholding Allowance Certificate, filed with your employer.
 Form W-4 lets your employer know how much federal tax to withhold from each of your paychecks.
 Based on your financial situation, you may want to have more or less withheld from your pay in 2018 than you did under last year’s tax rules.
 That’ll help make sure you don’t have too much or too little income tax withheld throughout the year.

-Recently, the Internal Revenue Service (IRS) released an updated Form W-4 to coincide with the tax reform changes.
+Recently, the (IRS) released an updated Form W-4 to coincide with the tax reform changes.
 While the new form does not affect 2017 tax returns due this April, there are a few things you should know about the new version before making any adjustments.
 Here are some answers to common questions people have about tax withholdings under the new tax reform.

 Does everyone need to adjust their income tax withholding for the new tax law?

 Despite the change, there’s a good chance you don’t need to file a new Form W-4 and adjust your tax withholdings.
 That’s because the IRS provided new income tax withholding tables to all employers that work with the 2017 version of Form W-4.
-A withholding table shows your employer how much federal income tax they should withhold from your based on your total wages, marital status, and the number of allowances you claimed on Form W-4.
+A withholding table shows your employer how much federal income tax they should withhold from your paycheck based on your total wages, marital status, and the number of allowances you claimed on Form W-4.
 You can use the new IRS Withholding Calculator to determine how you should adjust your withholdings based on the changes.

 Of course, if you usually get a big refund or owe too much tax when you file your return each year, you should always consider adjusting your income tax withholding to better suit your financial situation.
 It’s also a good idea to consider adjusting your withholding whenever you have a significant life event, such as marriage, divorce, the birth of a child, or buying a house.